acatton/python-spm/README.rst

 Here are the existing libraries:

-* sh_: doing to much.
+* sh_: doing too much.
 The programming interface for piping commands is complex and bad.
 * execute_: old, vulnerable to shell injection.